TinyPHX/In-Scene-Inspector/README.md

 ### Using Prefabs

-There are 2 prefabs included in the "Prefabs" folder.
+There are 2 prefabs included in the "Prefabs" folder:

 * In Scene Inspector - All in one solution including UI canvas, event system, and Inspector Panel.
 * Inspector Panel - The panel only.
 This is the core and all that is required for full functionality.